AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-segments.md

 ### Evaluation job details {#evaluation-job-details}

 The evaluation job dataflow run details page shows information on the run's metrics and segments that are related to the segment job.
-An evaluation job is a daily asynchronous process that runs creates an audience segment based on the specified segment.
+An evaluation job is an asynchronous process that runs creates an audience segment based on the specified segment.
+To learn more about evaluation jobs, please read the tutorial on [evaluating a segment](../../segmentation/tutorials/evaluate-a-segment.md#evaluate-a-segment).

 ![The evaluation job dashboard.
 Information about the segment evaluation job is displayed.](../assets/ui/monitor-segments/evaluation-job-details.png)